nathancharlesjones/Python-Build-System/README.md

                         each of the build targets and any zipped folders.
   -p, --purify          Purify the build folder.
 Removes the build folder and all subfiles and
                         subdirectories for each target.
-  -z, --zip             Purify the build folder.
-Removes the build folder and all subfiles and
+  -z, --zip             Creates a zip file in the build folder alongside the library/executable that contains the target and any local
-                        subdirectories for each target.
+                        dependencies that were used to build the target.
   -l, --list            List the available target names, as defined in 'project_targets.py'.
 When used
                         with verbose option, list all settings for all available targets.
   -v, --verbose         Verbose output.
 Show the recipe configuration prior to it being built and show